About

 Bio

 In his role as associate director of admissions and associate director of financial aid, Ben enjoys helping families learn about boarding school life.
 A graduate of Berkshire School, Ben earned his B.A. at Trinity College, where he majored in public policy and law and minored in math while working with the college hockey team and the Hartford Wolf Pack AHL club in coaching roles.
 Currently, he is working toward his M.B.A. with a concentration in sports management and marketing at the Isenberg School of Management/UMASS Amherst.
 Prior to Westminster, Ben worked at Millbrook School in Millbrook, N. Y., where he began as a math teacher before transitioning to the admissions office.
 He also coached varsity ice hockey and lacrosse and worked as a dorm parent there.
 Ben coaches ice hockey at Westminster and has been involved with USA Hockey as both a coach and evaluator for the New York District and New England District for the past five years.
 A golf fanatic, he also enjoys exploring nature with his two black labs.
-He lives in Memorial with his partner, Cate, who is the Third Form Dean, Varsity Field Hockey coach and French teacher.
+He lives in Memorial with his fiancé, Cate, who is a Form Dean, French teacher, and the varsity field hockey coach.

 • Photo of Audra Harris